kobotoolbox/docs/source/pulling_data_into_excelquery.md

 ![image](/images/pulling_data_excelquery/basic_authentication.png)

 * Then select __Basic__.
 You should be able to see a place where you are able to input your login credentials.
-Use your KoBoToolbox credentials and that should load your data to Excel.
+Use your KoboToolbox credentials and that should load your data to Excel.

 ![image](/images/pulling_data_excelquery/login_credentials.png)